How does the mortgage application process work?

 We’ll do a fact-finding exercise with you and talk about particular parts of your situation.
 Things like:

-• Amount of deposit or equity.
-Your adviser will outline how this may impact which lenders are accessible to you, as well as what may be available to you.
+- Amount of deposit or equity.
+Your advisor will outline how this may impact which lenders are accessible to you, as well as what may be available to you.
 The larger the deposit or equity, the more possibilities and maybe better ones are available.

 Step 3: Suggestions